NoahAkkad/Health-Balance/README.md

   - **Section 3 (Se 3):** Agile team collaboration
     - Emphasizes clear roles, open communication, and continuous improvement.
     - Believes in self-organization, collective ownership, and a culture of learning.
-- End screen summarizing the application's impact and future prospects.

 ## Contact Information